cloudnative-pg/cloudnative-pg/contribute/development_environment/README.md

 To setup a development environment you can use the same instructions discussed for GNU/Linux.

-Please ensure that the requirements for [Kind using WSL2](https://kind.sigs.k8s.io/docs/user/using-wsl2/) are met too.
+Please ensure that the requirements for [kind using WSL2](https://kind.sigs.k8s.io/docs/user/using-wsl2/) are also met.

 ### Mac OS X